GSA/search-gov-website/about/updates/roadmap/index.md

 * **Scoping Faceted Search**
   * We will begin scoping the backend and frontend work required to support this functionality.
 * **Version Upgrades**
-  * We will continue work on the ElasticSearch upgrade to keep them up-to-date.
+  * We will continue work on the ElasticSearch upgrade to keep it up-to-date.

 ### Later